rannn367/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+CafeConnect data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

+CafeConnect data are saved automatically in the following JSON files:
+- Address book data: `[JAR file location]/data/addressbook.json`
+- Drink catalog data: `[JAR file location]/data/drinkcatalog.json`
+- User preferences: `[JAR file location]/preferences.json`

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing these data files.

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+If your changes to any data file makes its format invalid, CafeConnect will discard all data in that file and start with an empty data file at the next run.
+Hence, it is recommended to take a backup of the files before editing them.<br>
-Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+Furthermore, certain edits can cause CafeConnect to behave in unexpected ways (e.g., if a value entered is outside the acceptable range for the address book, drink catalog, or user preferences).
+Therefore, edit the data files only if you are confident that you can update them correctly.
 </box>

 ### Archiving data files `[coming in v2.0]`